How to print with the flexible filament Filaflex?

 7 Review(s)

 TPU Filament Filaflex 70A, 'Ultra-Soft', is a highly elastic and advanced filament from the Filaflex range for 3D printers.
-Shore hardness 70A 900% stretch Very high elasticity Resistant to solvents and fuel Odourless No hotbed required Made in the EU
+Shore hardness 70A 900% stretch Very high elasticity Odourless No hotbed required Made in the EU

 $54.90